CocoRoacho/KivyMD_Video_Player/README.md

 Project is realized with Python, Kivy, KivyMD, ffmpeg and Send2Trash.
 It is Based on a video from Youtube Channel KivyMD: https://www.youtube.com/watch?v=v8e-ukTAg5o

-The player itself has a controlboard with usual buttons like play, stop, pause, next, previous, Fullscreen on/off, etc.
+The player itself has a controlboard with usual buttons like play, stop, pause, next, previous, Fullscreen on/off, volume slider, interactive progressbar, etc.
 When you click in the left half or in the right half of the videoscreen you can move back or forward for a random amount of seconds.
 It also has a (hideable) Sideboard with button for loading video, show information, delete or move current video to other location.
 There's also a working Playlist, you can load single movies or whole directories to the playlist.
 I also implemented a drag-and-drop functionality.